MJVL/CSCI-462-Tools/README.md

 ```
 usage: irreducible-polynomials.py [-h] [-r] degree

+Finds all irreducible (and optionally reducible) polynomials up to a specified
+degree in Z2.

 positional arguments:
-  degree           Degree to find irreducible polynomials up to
+  degree           degree to find irreducible polynomials up to

 optional arguments:
   -h, --help       show this help message and exit